 Sorry, we don't know any biological control measures against this disease.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 There is no chemical treatment for virus diseases.
-Imidacloprid can be applied as a seed treatment and as foliar spray to control the population of insects that spread the virus.
+Some insecticides can be applied as a seed treatment and as foliar spray to control the population of insects that spread the virus.